rust-lang/rustc-dev-guide/src/ty.md

 need to be able to work with unknown types.
 This is done via `TyKind::Param` (which we mentioned in the example above).

-Each `TyKind::Param` contains two things: the index of the type parameter and the name.
-The more important one is the index, since the name can change across scopes (e.g. we can define struct `MyStruct<A>` by then implement `impl<B> MyStruct<B>` ; the names are different, but they mean the same type parameter).
+Each `TyKind::Param` contains two things: the name and the index.
+In general, the index fully defines the parameter and is used by most of the code.
+The name is included for debug print-outs.
+There are two reasons for this.
+First, the index is convenient, it allows you to include into the list of generic arguments when substituting.
+Second, the index is more robust.
+For example, you could in principle have two distinct type parameters that use the same name, e.g. `impl<A> Foo<A> {
+fn bar<A>() { .. } }`, although the rules against shadowing make this
+difficult (but those language rules could change in the future).

 The index of the type parameter is an integer indicating its order in the list of the type parameters.
 Moreover, we consider the list to include all of the type parameters from outer scopes.